Tana River mangabey: Conservation

 One of the greatest threats to endangered species is habitat loss.
 This is also the case with the Tana River mangabey.
-It is estimated that 50% of the original forest has been lost in the last 20 years.
+An estimated 50% of the original forest has been lost in the last 20 years.
 The Tana River area is losing its forests to agriculture.
 Felling of canopy trees for canoe construction, wild honey collection, and palm fronds are being used for thatching and mats.
 Subcanopy trees are being used for housing poles and the topping of Phoenix reclinata for palm wine collection severely impacts the resources used by the species.
 Tana River mangabeys are also hunted and trapped in response to local crop damage.
 This trapping may occur and appears to be occurring at low levels within the forests.

 The Tana River mangabey is listed as one of The World's 25 Most Endangered Primates.
-A 1994 census estimated the species population to be 1,000 to 1,200 individuals.
-It was listed under the U.S. as being endangered in 1970.
+A 1994 census estimated the species' population to be 1,000 to 1,200 individuals.
+It was listed under the U.S. Endangered Species Act as being endangered in 1970.
 The species is also listed as critically endangered under the International Union for Conservation of Nature and under CITES is listed under Appendix I. This species is listed on Class A of the African Convention on the Conservation of Nature and Natural Resources.

 The Tana River Primate Reserve was established in 1976 to protect the remaining forest along the Tana River and the endemic Tana River mangabey.
-The reserve protects an area of approximately 171 km² with 9.5 km² and 17.5 km² of that being forested area.
-The reserve contains about 56% of the Tana River mangabey groups, with approximately 44% living in forests outside of the reserve.
-10% of the groups living in forests outside of the reserve are under the management of the Tana Delta Irrigation Project.
+The reserve protects an area around 171 km2 with two areas of 9.5 and 17.5 km2 being forested.
+The reserve contains about 56% of the Tana River mangabey groups, with about 44% living in forests outside of the reserve.
+About 10% of the groups living in forests outside of the reserve are under the management of the Tana Delta Irrigation Project.